Marcus Semien Player Props: Rangers vs. Mariners

-Saturday, Marcus Semien and his .277 on-base percentage over his last 10 games lead the Texas Rangers versus the Seattle Mariners.
-First pitch is at 4:05 PM ET.
+On Sunday, Marcus Semien (.587 slugging percentage in past 10 games, including two home runs) and the Texas Rangers face the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+First pitch is at 2:35 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Mariners.
+He collected three extra-base hits in his last game (4-for-6 with two doubles, a home run and three RBI) against the Mariners.

 Marcus Semien Game Info & Props vs. the Mariners